-The Manning River community came together this week to celebrate the handover of a new Sunshine Coach for Mitchells Island Public School.
+The Manning River community came together recently to celebrate the handover of a new Sunshine Coach for Mitchells Island Public School.

 Local parents, teachers, students and Member for Myall Lakes, Mr Stephen Bromhead MP, enjoyed checking out the new coach during a special morning tea at the school.

-The coach has been provided under a community grant offered by Variety to support kids in need and to ensure all kids have the same opportunities in life.
+The coach has been provided under a community grant offered by Variety – the Children’s Charity to support kids in need and to ensure all kids have the same opportunities in life.

 Mitchells Island Public School is a rural school that relies on parents to transport children to and from school, as well as hiring buses – for an exorbitant cost – for all activities and excursions.

 Mitchells Island Public School Principal, Michelle Wilson, said the new coach will enable students to reach their full potential, while also taking the pressure off local families who have experienced financial hardship in recent times.

 “We have a very dedicated P&C who’ve been holding fundraisers and BBQs to try and raise money for a bus but as a small school with only 35 students it takes a very long time,” she said.

 “Our families have been through a lot lately – drought, fires and then floods.
 We have a few families who lost everything in the recent floods so some of our students have been doing it really tough.”